sgalles/ceylon-dddsample/README.md

 ###Deploy

-The created war file can be deployed into [Wildfly 9](http://wildfly.org/) (other containers could be suported in the futur).
+The created war file can be deployed into [Wildfly 9](http://wildfly.org/) (other containers could be supported in the futur).

 * Copy the war at `wildfly-9.0.0.Final/standalone/deployments`
 * Start Wildfly with the command   `wildfly-9.0.0.Final/bin/standalone.sh -c standalone-full.xml`